Silica

 © shutterstock.com by mizar_21984

-In nature, silicon is never found in pure form, but always in combination with oxygen as silicon dioxide.
-Its acid is called silicic acid.
-In nature, silicic acid is found, among other things, as supporting structures of silicic anhydride in plant and animal organisms, such as diatoms (diatoms) and radiolarians (radiolarians) and glass sponges (hexactinellida).
+Silicic acid is found in nature, among other things, as supporting structures of silicic anhydride in plant and animal organisms, such as diatoms and radiolarians and glass sponges (Hexactinellida).

 Online source: